 The course covers the following areas:

-- Biodiversity and conservation – Origins, threats and conservation of biodiversity
+- Biodiversity and conservation – Evolution, human impact on biodiversity, conservation and regeneration

 Assessment: